 I have only worn my pair of Swiftcurrents for a little over 30 days of fishing.
 So far I have no complaints about the durability.
 Just looking at the seams, they have done a thorough job reinforcing the crutch which is the site many waders initially leak.

 A comment on breathability

-As the number of layers a garment has increases, its breathability decreases.
-3 layer waders breath better than 4 layers.
+As the number of layers a garment has increased, its breathability decreases.
+3 layer waders breathe better than 4 layers.
 There is simply less material in the way to block moisture transfer.

-The number of layers, improve durability.
-Reduces the risk of pin hole punctures.
-It is the membrane and the DWR which provides the bulk of waterproofness.
+The number of layers, improves durability.
+Reduces the risk of pinhole punctures.
+It is the membrane and the DWR which provide the bulk of waterproofness.

 Does H2NO breath better than Gore-tex?